Jaime Grutzendler MD

 Neuro-glio-vascular interactions, cerebral blood flow and metabolism blood-brain barrier, two-photon microscopy, myelin imaging, synaptic plasticity, development and pathology of the brain microvasculature, Neuroinflammationin, neurodegenerative diseases and stroke

-The overall interest of our laboratory centers around cells in the so called "neuro-glio-vascular unit" (neurons, endothelium, astrocytes, pericytes and microglia).
+The overall interest of our laboratory centers around cells in the so called "neuro-glio-vascular unit" (neurons, endothelium, astrocytes, pericytes, microglia and oligodendrocytes).
 Our goal is to learn about the dynamic properties of these cells and how cell-cell interactions are disrupted in brain injury, vascular and neurodegenerative pathologies.

 Extensive Research Description